BrewBlox/brewblox-documentation/docs/dev/reference/event_logging.md

 **type** is the identifier for the type of data.
 Typically this will be the type of your service.
 An example use of this value is service autodiscovery in the UI.

-**duration** is a string indicating for how long this state snapshot will remain valid.
-Values will be parsed by [pytimeparse](https://github.com/wroberts/pytimeparse).
+**ttl** is a string indicating for how long this state snapshot will remain valid.
+Values will likely be parsed by [pytimeparse](https://github.com/wroberts/pytimeparse) or [parse-duration](https://github.com/jkroso/parse-duration), but this is not guaranteed.
+Stick with simple formats such as '1min' or '60s' to be safe.

 **data** is the actual state data.
 This can either be a list, or an object.